 Cellular Sales – Sales Representatives, Account Managers, and similar positions

-Anyone who has worked for Cellular Sales as a sales representative or similar position in the last 3 years is eligible to join this case by filling out and signing a Consent to Sue form and returning it to Getman, Sweeney & Dunn, PLLC.
+Anyone who has worked for Cellular Sales as a sales representative or similar position in the last 3 years can ask to join this case by filling out and signing a Consent to Sue form and returning it to Getman, Sweeney & Dunn, PLLC.
 The Consent to Sue form is available here.

 How to Join this Case